Henry of Stolberg-Wernigerode: Life

 In 1853 he purchased the House Bruch, a manor near Hattingen.
 The Henrichshütte factory in Hattingen was named after him.
 This factory started operations in 1854, the year Henry died.

 Marriages and issue

-On 4 August 1799 he married his first wife, Princess Johanna (Jenny) von Schönburg-Waldenburg (4 October 1780-29.
-August 1809).
+On 4 August 1799 he married his first wife, Princess Johanna Jenny von Schönburg-Waldenburg (4 October 1780-29.
+August 1809), daughter of Prince Otto Karl Friedrich of Schönburg-Waldenburg (1758-1800) and his wife, Countess Henriette Eleonore Elisabeth Reuss of Köstritz (1755-1829).
+They had:

-On 30 December 1810, he married his second wife, Baroness Eberhardine von der Reck, the daughter of the Prussian State Minister Eberhard von der Reck (25 January 1785 – 24 October 1852.).

-His children from his first marriage with Princess Jenny von Schönburg-Waldenburg: